MrBlinky/Arduboy-homemade-package/README.md

 Vcc  - 5V (~3.0V to ~4.1V on Arduboy)
 (*) Not available when using Pro Micro with Alternate Wiring
 ```
 Note on the original flash cart design RX is used as flash chip select.
-In the new design (as used by Arduboy FX) SDA is used as flash chip select and Rx and Rx are available for serial comms.
+In the new design (as used by Arduboy FX) SDA is used as flash chip select and Rx and Tx are available for serial comms.